Dualtron Spider Review: Overview

 Dualtron Spider: Review Conclusions

-A high performance yet practical electric scooter that you can ride to the office and thrash on the weekends.
+The Dualtron Spider is a high performance electric scooter that you can ride to the office and thrash on the weekends.

 Be sure to check out our comparison and review of all Dualtron models.

 MiniMotors Dualtron Spider Technical Specifications From Manufacturer

 Note: This may differ from our tested specifications.

 |Folded dimensions||44 by 9 by 19 in|